 6.1 Goals of the provided offer

-Every offer we make in consulting and coaching will be about HeilÜben with which the founder Laureen Richard ended pain and inflammation and has been healthy ever since.
-We provide information about the HeilÜben for self-help and thus aim to pass on experience.
-However, this does not replace medical or therapeutic treatment and is to be used at your own responsibility.
+Every offer we make in consulting and coaching will be about HeilÜben exercises with which the founder Laureen Richard ended pain and inflammation and has been healthy ever since.
+We provide information about the HeilÜben exercises for self-help and thus aim to pass on experience.
+However, this does not replace medical or therapeutic treatment and is to be used at your responsibility.
 It is not our intention to make diagnoses or make therapy recommendations.

 §7 Copyright and usage rights

 The content and structure of the products and services offered and the related documents and files, including all authorized copies, are our intellectual property.